A Retelling of Shinto Myths 2: Sun Goddess Amaterasu Hides Herself in a Cave

 During one confrontation, Susanoo went berserk, destroyed Amaterasu’s rice fields, and dumped a flayed horse on her loom.
 The sight of the ghastly carcass shocked the Sun Goddess so badly, she accidentally cut herself on the destroyed loom.
 Outraged, Amaterasu fled into Ama-no-Iwato (天の岩戸), the Heavenly Rock Cave, and blocked the entrance with the eponymous boulder.
 As a result, the world was plunged into freezing darkness.
 No matter how the other gods coaxed, Amaterasu refused to emerge too.

 As per the retelling above, the gods adopted Omoi-Kane’s (思兼) plan to lure Amaterasu out with a ruckus.
 Amenouzume (天宇受売) also performed an outrageous striptease to add to the hubbub.
-When Amaterasu peeped from the cave to investigate the din, she was utterly mesmerized by her own dazzling reflection.
+When Amaterasu peeped from the cave to investigate the din, she was utterly mesmerized by her own dazzling reflection from a mirror.
 Tajikarao (天手力男) then yanked her out while the other gods sealed the cave magically.

-The mirror that captivated the Sun Goddess is now one of the three sacred Imperial Regalia of Japan.
+The mirror that captivated Sun Goddess Amaterasu is now one of the three sacred Imperial Regalia of Japan.
 Known as the Yata no Kagami (八咫鏡), it is enshrined at Ise Grand Shrine.
-It is not available for public viewing at all times.
+It is not available for public viewing at any time.